Vehsamrak/backend-refactoring-challenge/README.md

 * [Internal] Check all API routes in api.http (after tests)
 * Get rid of static methods
 * Generate entity ids on backend instead of client
+* Persist database volumes, so they shall not be deleted when containers stops

 ### In progress